-- Assisting in the organization of documentation.
+- Assisting in the organization of documentation and the institutional archive;

-Monday through Thursday - from 9:00 a.m. to 5:00 p.m.
+Monday through Thursday - from 9:00 a.m. to 05:00 p.m.

-Friday – from 9:00 a.m. to 2:00 p.m.
+Friday – from 9:00 a.m. to 02:00 p.m.

 Although interns will not be regarded as officers of the Agency, they will report to the Secretary-General.
 Additionally, interns shall not be entitled to the privileges and immunities by the Host State (Mexico).

-Interns are required to keep confidential any and all unpublished information acquired during the course of their internships and may not publish any reports or papers on the basis of information obtained unless authorized to do so by OPANAL.
+Interns are required to keep confidential any and all unpublished information acquired during the course of their internships and may not publish any reports or papers on the basis of information obtained, unless authorized to do so by OPANAL.

 - Curriculum Vitae (2 pages maximum)

-- Statement of purpose (1 page maximum)
+- Statement of purpose (1-page maximum)

 - Certified copies of university studies transcripts (including courses taken and grades received).